 Personal Income Tax in Indonesia for Expatriate Workers Explained

-When it comes to personal income tax, Indonesia, as a handful of other countries have, has adopted a worldwide income taxation system, meaning that people considered as tax residents in Indonesia will pay tax to the Indonesian government not only on the income they earned by working in Indonesia, but also on the income they earn while working abroad.
+The country has adopted a worldwide income taxation system, meaning that individuals considered as Indonesia tax residents pay tax to the government on the income they earned in Indonesia, and also on income, they earned from abroad unless there is an applicable double tax agreement.

-- Be present more than 183 days during one year in Indonesia – knowing this 12 month period is not necessarily the calendar year.
-Indeed, anyone who has spent that length of time in the country, regardless of the type of visa they are using to visit the country, will be considered as a tax resident in Indonesia.
+- In-country for more than 183 days during a 12-month period in Indonesia (anyone who has spent that length of time in the country, regardless of the type of visa they are using to visit the country, will be considered as a tax resident in Indonesia);

-An expatriate will be considered as a tax resident in Indonesia until the date of final departure from the country.
+Notably, an expatriate will be considered a tax resident in Indonesia until the date of their final departure from the country.

 Individuals exempted from personal individual tax

-- Military personnel and civilian employees of foreign armed services
+- Military personnel and civilian employees of foreign armed services; and

-- Representatives of international organizations specified from time to time by the Minister of Finance
+- Representatives of international organizations specified by the Minister of Finance.

 Scope of taxable income in Indonesia

-According to the law, income must be defined as any increase in economic capacity.
-It can consist of employment income, personal investment income, etc.
+According to the Personal Income Tax Law, income must be defined as an increase in economic capacity.
+It can consist of, among others, employment income, and personal investment income.

-In Indonesia, according to article 4 of chapter 3 of the Personal Income tax in its updated version of 2008, taxable income includes:
+According to article 4 of chapter 3 of the Law, income includes:

-- Capital gains (from the sale or transfer of property)
+- Capital gains (from the sale or transfer of property); and

 - Rents and other income from the use of property

-- Residents are subject to a withholding progressive tax.
-Thus, their net taxable income is taxed at graduated rates, with current rates ranging from 5 percent up to a maximum of 30 percent, depending on an individual’s income.
+- Residents are subject to a withholding progressive tax (their net taxable income is set at graduated rates, with current rates ranging from 5 percent up to a maximum of 30 percent, depending on an individual’s income);

-- While non-residents are subject to a final withholding flat tax of 20 percent on gross income.
+- Non-residents are subject to a final withholding flat tax of 20 percent on gross income.

-Regarding the progressive tax that is relevant for an individual defined as a resident of Indonesia for tax purposes, it is currently structured around four income bands, with rates that apply to the fractional income within each band.
+The progressive tax rate is currently structured around four income bands, with rates that apply to the fractional income within each band.

 Employer compliance obligations

-Income tax in Indonesia is mostly paid by the mean of withholding by the employer.
-Therefore, the tax withheld by employers must be remitted to the government body on a monthly basis.
+Income tax in Indonesia is mostly paid by withholding by the employer.
+The tax withheld by employers must be remitted to the government body on a monthly basis.